dim-99/dim-99/README.md

 ### Hi there 👋

+I'm a PhD candidate at University of Florida.
+I'm currently working on atomistic Molecular Dynamics simulations on biomolecules.
+I'm skilled in utilizing Molecular Dynamics software such as AMBER, NAMD, and GROMACS.
 <!--
 **dim-99/dim-99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.